briankibe450/stock-market-data-analysis/README.md

 2. Predict stock price by using ARIMA Model:
 a.
 Enter the from date and to date in format of (DD/MM/YYYY) for the duration you want to select as training window.
 b.
 Enter the prediction date (future) for which forecast price according to linear regression model.
 c.
-The program will display the predicted price along with RMS Error value so that you can determine how accurately the price has been predicted.
-Also it will compare the actual price data used for testing the model within the training window v/s the predicted price for the tested price data.
+The program will display the predicted price along wirice for the tested price data.

 Navigating tips: